Azure/azure-powershell/src/Storage/Storage.Management/help/Update-AzDataLakeGen2AclRecursive.md

 This command first creates an ACL object with 3 acl entries, then updates ACL recursively on a root directory of a file system.

-### Example 2: Update ACL recursively on a directory
+### Example 2: Update ACL recursively on a directory, and resume from failure with ContinuationToken
 ```
 PS C:\> $result = Update-AzDataLakeGen2AclRecursive -FileSystem "filesystem1" -Path "dir1" -Acl $acl  -Context $ctx